How Would You Like to Take a Nantucket Sleighride?

 What’s Wrong With This Picture?

+What's Wrong With This Picture?
 A new study shows that people who go to museums, art galleries, the theater, and concerts live longer than those who don’t.
-The researchers, professors of psychology and epidemiology, described in detail their study's methods, sample, and most importantly,...
+The researchers, professors of psychology and epidemiology, described in detail their study's methods, sample,...

 Dreck the Halls